orionjs/orioncms/core/entities/README.md

 # Entities

-Create your collections using orion and it will automatically create a admin panel to view, edit or create items.
+Create your collections in orion and orion will dynamically generate an admin interface to view, edit, and create items.

 > Entities work like normal collections, the only difference is that entities are automatically inserted to the admin panel.

 ## Getting started